Managing Remote Employees: 10 Strategies and Best Practices

 When your team is dispersed, it's important to have a clear plan for promoting culture, disseminating knowledge, and communicating values.
 Tools such as an employee handbook and regular communications from leaders can help convey that information.
-This may include facilitating regular meetings, companywide discussions, and forums.
+This may include facilitating regular meetings, company-wide discussions, and forums.

 Knowledge-sharing is also critical when explaining key performance indicators for job evaluation.
 Feedback and follow-through on the remote employee's performance is critical to productivity and accountability.

 Look for opportunities for the employee to evolve and develop in their role.
 A learning management system (LMS) is an ideal way to administer, document, track, report, and deliver educational resources, training programs, and opportunities to all employees.
-An LMS not only allows employees to learn when it is most convenient for them, but it allows for anytime, anywhere access on any device — a notable benefit for offsite workers.
+An LMS not only allows employees to learn when it is most convenient for them, but it may allow for anytime, anywhere access on any device — a notable benefit for offsite workers.

 In the absence of face-to-face contact with colleagues and managers, remote employees could feel forgotten, disconnected, or unmotivated.
-Teambuilding activities can play an important role in engaging and nurturing a sense of camaraderie, and can help workers stay productive and positive.
+Teambuilding activities can play an important role in engaging and nurturing a sense of camaraderie and can help workers stay productive and positive.

 When a business has remote workers, a combination of clear communication, effective technologies, and efficient collaboration tools must be part of the equation.
-A dedicated HR professional can guide you through each of these steps, and help make sure the company and remote employees are set up for continued success.
+A dedicated HR professional can guide you through each of these steps, and help you make sure your company and remote employees are set up for continued success.